Publishing this post took careful thought and a few deep breaths. I encourage you to be kind, while reading it.

 But hear me out.

 I harbor no heartbreak about no longer being with him or no longer seeing him again.
-Truth be told, I'm doing very well about that part of the situation.
-I originally posted this less than a year ago, but recently I've heard multiple women talking about being in a very similar situation - and it really saddened me to realize that we still have to discuss this.
+Truth be told, I'm doing very well about that part of the situation - so much better than expected.

 (No real names used.)